ItzBlitz98/torrentflix/README.md

 Kickassflix
 ==============

-A cli for searching kickass.so and watching using peerflix
+A cli for searching torrent sites and watching using peerflix
 ********************************************************************************

 **Preview**